Visa and residence permit procedures

 Students that live in the Netherlands based on family residency / refugee status

 For students that already live in the Netherlands and have a residency status linked to a family member or have a residency permit based on a refugee status, no extra residence permit procedure is necessary.
-AHK will need copies of the front and back of your residence permit which can be emailed to: email@example.com.
+AHK will need copies of the front and back of your residence permit which can be emailed to the Central Student Administration: email@example.com.

 Non-EU exchange students linked to an EU/EEA partner university

 Students with a non-EU nationality that have a valid residence permit for study purposes in another EU member state, do not need a Dutch residence permit.
 They are allowed to study in the Netherlands for a maximum of 360 days.
 This is known as intra-EU mobility.
 The AHK needs to send a notification to the Dutch immigration service (IND).
 Students that make use of intra-EU mobility need to send copies of their residence permit, passport and proof that they meet the minimum set income requirement for study (€932.87 per month for the duration of their stay).
 The AHK charges €100 administration costs.

 How to apply for an entry visa and/or residence permit?